Beautiful MOKE LAKE Queenstown and Best Things To Do

 → Book here your Moke Lake Kayak Experience

-The Moke Lake Loop track is a popular short walking trail nearby Queenstown.
-The 6.5 kilometers (4 miles) long Moke lake loop track takes you along the lake’s edge with scenic views on the tussock covered peaks, freshwater wetland and farmland in the valley.
+The Moke Lake Loop track is a popular short walking trail near Queenstown.
+The 6.5-kilometer (4 miles) long Moke Lake loop track takes you along the lake’s edge with scenic views of the tussock-covered peaks, freshwater wetland, and farmland in the valley.
 The track starts at the end of the car park and is very easy to follow.

-It’s an undulating walk without much incline, unless you decide to combine Moke Lake viewpoint with the loop track.
-The track is well maintained but can be a bit muddy at some parts.
-Overall it’s a great family friendly activity and a perfect way to escape the crowds in Queenstown.
+It’s an undulating walk without much incline unless you decide to combine Moke Lake viewpoint with the loop track.
+The track is well maintained but can be a bit muddy in some parts.
+Overall it’s a great family-friendly activity and a perfect way to escape the crowds in Queenstown.

 We were fortunate to visit Moke Lake on a fine calm day in October, so the reflections in the lake were spectacular.